ignazioc/QuizletNerdClient/README.md

 1. Sign up on Quizlet.com *(you should already have an account...it's free!!!)*
 2. Go to the API documentation and create your own app.
 3. Copy your `client id` and your `app secret`.
-4. Initialize the Quizlet Nerd Client running this command: `./quizlet.rb init --client_id xxxx --app_secret yyyy` (Replace `xxxx` and `yyyy` with your data)
+4. Initialize the Quizlet Nerd Client running this command: `qnc init --client_id xxxx --app_secret yyyy` (Replace `xxxx` and `yyyy` with your data)
-5. Authorize the script running this command: `./quizlet.rb login`
+5. Authorize the script running this command: `qnc login`
-6. Interact with the api, for example you can run `./quizlet.rb sets`
+6. Interact with the api, for example you can run `qnc sets`
 6. Enjoy.

 ## About the login